Do you have a question concerning the Master Honours Classes (MHC’s)? You can find the answers to most Frequently Asked Questions below.

 Due to the large number of applications we receive each year, it is not possible to process sizeable motivation letters.
 Therefore, you are allowed to use a maximum of 1000 characters (including spacing).

 We advise you to carefully consider the information you include in your letter.
 Remember that you should make clear why you wish to attend an Honours Class and what benefit the group will have from your participation, knowledge and/or experiences.

 The organisation of the Master Honours Classes will take care of your registration for the class in uSis, approximately a week before the start of the Class.
 Therefore, you do not need to register in uSis yourself.

 Once your enrollment in the Class is completed in uSis, you will gain access to Brightspace.
 Note that we take care of both your registration in uSis and your access to Brightspace.

 We urge you to contact the coordinator of the Master Honours Class (for contact details see the e-Prospectus) as soon as possible and mention the date of and the reason(s) for your absence.

-You are allowed to are absent from one session at most as long as you inform the coordinator as soon as possible about the reason of your absence (for example, an overlap in your course schedule).
+You are allowed to be absent from one session at most, as long as you inform the coordinator as soon as possible about the reason of your absence (for example, an overlap in your course schedule).

 Master Honours Classes are highly sought after and timely disenrollment allows for another student on the waiting list to attend the Class.